controverses/biodiversityispolitics/schedule.md

-# Schedule of the week
+# Schedule for the week

 ## Lecture [Monday 22]